equinor/fusion-framework/packages/cli/docs/commands.md

 ### fusion-framework-cli app build

-The `build` command, you guessed it, compiles the application with vite.
+The `build` command compiles the application with vite.

 ``fusion-framework-cli app build``